The Delphi murders suspect is blaming a pagan cult for the killings. What is Odinism?

 However, Allen’s attorneys are banned from bringing up the names or anything to do with the Odinism cult theory.

-Special Judge Frances Gull issued the ruling in September, just weeks before the trial is set to start on October 14.
+Special Judge Frances Gull issued the ruling in September, just weeks before the trial got under way on October 14.

-However, the defense will still have a chance to convince the judge that there is a link between Odinism and other suspects with the hope of presenting that argument to a jury.

 What is Odinism?